Pembroke Sod Installation Services

 Contact Pembroke’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Pembroke begins with responsible turf and soil material management.
-Residents must utilize seasonal yard waste collection (April–November) for turf disposal, using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation should be coordinated through the Transfer Station or local composting facility, with necessary permits, fees, and adherence to operating hours.
-For topsoil, specifications call for screened loam with a pH of 6.0–7.0 (lime addition often needed for acidic soils), 3–5% organic matter, and pathogen-free certification.
-Sod must be delivered fresh (within 24–48 hours of harvest), at 1–1.5 inches thickness, disease-free, and stored shaded with irrigation.
-Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.
+Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP regulations.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, with attention to permits, fees, and operating hours.
+Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
+Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging and delivery.

 Pembroke Department of Public Works